 Executive Director – Bruce Sowatsky

-Bruce was named Executive Director in 1999 and under his leadership the CCRB has grown to serve approximately 70,000 to 80,000 children and youth annually, and over $84 million has been invested in services for children in St. Charles.
+Bruce was named Executive Director in 1999, and under his leadership the CCRB has grown to serve approximately 70,000 to 80,000 children and youth annually, and over $84 million has been invested in services for children in St. Charles.
 Sowatsky was recently recognized as a 2019 Distinguished Alumni by the Brown School of Social Work at Washington University.
-He has assisted nine Missouri counties in passing similar localized taxes for children’s mental health services, currently serves on the Ready By 21 task force and the Regional Data Alliance, and is active in regional efforts to raise awareness about the impact of trauma and mental health conditions on children.
+He has assisted nine Missouri counties in passing similar localized taxes for children’s mental health services, serves on the Ready By 21 task force and the Regional Data Alliance, and is active in regional efforts to raise awareness about the impact of trauma and mental health conditions on children.
 In 2007, Sowatsky brought together community members to create the Shower of Love, a baby care collection drive, which has raised $1,000,000 for babies and teen parents in St. Charles County.
 His dedication, insight, and immense heart for children are visible in everything he does.